plunked/PiCameraTesting/README.md

 The algorithms are implemented in Python using the OpenCV library.

 ## Requirements
--Hardware
+- Hardware
-    - Raspberry Pi
+    Raspberry Pi
-    - PiCamera
+    PiCamera
-    - USB Camera (optional)
+    USB Camera (optional)
--Software
+- Software
-    - OpenCV 3.2.0 and above
+    OpenCV 3.2.0 and above
-    - Python 3.4 and above (tested with up to Python 3.6.1)
+    Python 3.4 and above (tested with up to Python 3.6.1)

 ## Installing Python3 and OpenCV on Raspbian Wheezy/Jessie
 ### Raspbian Wheezy